kimiasa/Experiments/README.md

 These experiments run on GPT2 for 25 iterations, and generate `.hatchet` files using proton to the `./proton_benchmarks` directory.
 They run in batch sizes of `8, 16, 32`.

-0. (Be sure to init all the submodules)
+0. First, be sure to init all the submodules.
+To modify any parameters shared by multiple runs (e.g. number of devices, base model, etc.), you can modify `configs/experiments/ssl_bench_mlp/base_gpt2.yaml`

 1. To run the experiment script, run the following:
 ```sh